All Episodes

 All right.

-Uh Greg, I appreciate the call.
+Greg, I appreciate the call.

-Uh got a run coming up.
+Got a run coming up.

 You don't need to do it.

-Yeah, we'll get to some audio sound bites on this.
+Yeah, we'll get to some audio soundbites on this.

-He she Schieffer said I've got the sound but uh the National Guard can be firing on illegal immigrants.
+The National Guard can be firing on illegal immigrants.

-I think you're not conjures up that kind of a picture.
+It conjures up that kind of a picture.